 White, Off White and Creams

-Now that you know to avoid cooler-toned colors, picking a warm white Is definitely the way to go if you’re looking for a really light and bright look.
-Cool whites have their place, but a north-facing room is not one of them, unless you’re only looking to paint the trim and doors.r
+Now that you know to avoid cooler-toned colors, picking a warm white is definitely the way to go if you’re looking for a really light and bright look.
+Cool whites have their place, but a north-facing room is not one of them, unless you’re only looking to paint the trim and doors.